As a composer, I approach my art musically.

 My art process involves three stages of intermedia development:

-First, I create acrylic paintings - my symphonies on canvas.
+First, I create richly detailed acrylic paintings - my symphonies on canvas.

 Begin tour with music for complete experience

 Mixed Media Paintings